ariunbayar/font-mongolian/README.md

-# font-mongolian
+# Mongolian fonts for Web
-project for converting cp1251 font files to unicode
+Project for converting cp1251 font files to unicode